microsoft/ignite25-agent-contest/README.md

 - **Mission Focus**: Define your agent’s role in solving Trey Marketing’s product launch crisis.
 - **Persona & Approach**: Set the agent’s personality, tone, and strategy for tackling urgent tasks.
 - **Model Selection**: Choose the AI model that best fits your mission—explain your reasoning!
-- **Task Execution**: Show how your agent handles image analysis, text communication, or audio transcription under pressure.
+- **Task Execution**: Show how your agent handles image analysis, text communication under pressure.
 - **Safety & Efficiency**: Include safety measures and aim for cost-effective solutions (Bonus).

 ---